DoctorLogicProduct/dltest/_posts/2019-07-24-2019-07-22market-multiple-locations.md

 ### **_Do_:** Target Local Keywords

-Employing local keywords throughout your website will help people searching for what you offer in that area find you.
+Employing local keywords throughout your website will help people searching for what you offer in that area.

 Think about it this way: let’s say you have a dermatology practice with locations in Pasadena, Pearland, and League City, Texas.
 If someone is looking for laser tattoo removal in one of those areas, they’ll probably type something like “laser tattoo removal near pearland tx” into their search engine.